openstatusHQ/openstatus/README.md

   server health check
 - open [http://localhost:3002](http://localhost:3002) for the docs

-For [clerk](https://clerk.com), you will need to create a webhook endpoint.
-To access the link, you can use tunneling tools like [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client), an open source tunnelling tool or ngrok, a popular closed source tunnelling tool.
+[Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client), an open source tunnelling tool or ngrok, a popular closed source tunnelling tool.